-In order to apply for your student visa, you’ll need a Confirmation of Acceptance of Studies (CAS) which contains a unique 14-digit alpha-numeric reference number and the information we have sent to the UK Visas and Immigration regarding your study with us.
-As a university, we'll issue you with a 'CAS statement' which includes the CAS number and information that you’ll need to complete your visa application form.
+To apply for your student visa, you’ll need a Confirmation of Acceptance of Studies (CAS).
+This contains a unique 14-digit alpha-numeric reference number and the information we have sent to the UK Visas and Immigration regarding your study with us.

-Please note that your CAS won’t be issued until you have met all the conditions of your offer, including paying your deposit and sending us a copy of the information page from your passport.
+Please note that we will not issue your CAS until you have met all the conditions of your offer, including paying your deposit and sending us a copy of the information page from your passport.

 Your visa application

-We strongly recommend visiting our CAS Tier 4 visa page which will give you more details about the visa application process and how to prepare for it.
+We strongly recommend visiting our CAS Tier 4 visa page which has more details about the visa application process and how to prepare for it.

 Here are some examples of what you can find in our guidance: